tcrz/Eat_Right/README.md

 <img src='./web_dynamic/static/images/readme_images/logo.png' alt="eat right logo" align="right" height="100" width="140">
 <h1>Eat Right</h1>
-<p>Eat Right is a calorie counter, calorie prediction and also has a section where you can share your favorite recipe with anyone who vists the app as well as view recipes submitted by others.</p>
+<p>Eat Right is a calorie counter, calorie prediction and also has a section where you can share your favorite recipe with anyone who vists the app as well as view recipes submitted by others.
+When we are brainstorming about what project to make, We tried to focus on projects that would be useful to anyone who used it regardless of their background or age.
+We wanted to the project to have a purpose and We felt this could be a useful project.
+We have always been an advocate of eating and staying healthy, this project felt as an opportunity to help solve a problem related to what We have an interest in.
+Everybody loves food, everybody eats but is everybody aware of their daily calorie intake or how many calories are contained in what they eat?
+Probably not.
+Not knowing this information means you are going to be eating way above your calorie limit or way below, neither of which is great for your health.
+This project seeked to solve that problem, provide useful food information and also healthy food recipes from around the world.</p>
+<p>Here we will discuss on how the app works.
+We will describe the step by step.
+So Hop on board and lets Begin.</p>
 <p><img src='./web_dynamic/static/images/fork_knife.jpg' alt="eat right icon" height="20" width="20"> Click <a href="http://web-02.yoursamie.tech/eat_right">here </a>to check out the deployed app.<p>
 <p> Get to know the developers:<p>
 :boy: <b>Kaleab Tesfaye</b> <br>